-Chemotherapy for treatment of cancer in the first trimester represents a higher apparent risk of major malformations than treatment only in the second or third trimesters.
-Among the reports reviewed in the NTP monograph, the apparent rate of major malformations was 14% (41/303 conceptuses) following exposure to any cancer chemotherapy during the first trimester compared to the apparent rate of 3% (21/826 conceptuses) of major malformations following exposure during the second and/or third trimester only; timing of exposure was not specified for 27 conceptuses and none of them were malformed.
-These data are consistent with the current medical practice for treatment of the pregnant cancer patient which is to avoid, whenever possible, administration of cancer chemotherapy during the first trimester due to the vulnerability of organogenesis (gestational weeks 3 through 8) to chemical perturbation (Loibl et al. 2006, Rizack et al. 2009, Azim et al. 2010a).
+(21/826 conceptuses) of major malformations following exposure during the second and/or third trimester only; timing of exposure was not specified for 27 conceptuses, and none of them were malformed.
+These data are consistent with the current medical practice for treatment of the pregnant cancer patient, which is to avoid, whenever possible, administration of cancer chemotherapy during the first trimester because of the vulnerability of organogenesis (gestational weeks 3 through 8) to chemical perturbation (Loibl et al. 2006, Rizack et al. 2009, Azim et al. 2010a).
 Exposure during the second and/or third trimester poses less risk of major malformations at birth, but may result in more functional deficits (Moore and Persaud 2003).
-The overall apparent rate of major malformations associated with treatment with chemotherapy for cancer at any time during pregnancy was 5% (62/1156 conceptuses based on 1118 liveborn infants and examinations of 38 fetuses of induced abortions, spontaneous fetal deaths, stillbirths and maternal/fetal deaths).
+The overall apparent rate of major malformations associated with treatment with chemotherapy for cancer at any time during pregnancy was 5% (62/1,156 conceptuses, based on 1,118 liveborn infants and examinations of 38 fetuses of induced abortions, spontaneous fetal deaths, stillbirths, and maternal/fetal deaths).
 As a point of comparison, the prevalence of major congenital malformations in the general population of the United States is about 3% (Correa et al. 2007).

-When reviewing the data by individual chemotherapeutic agent, the apparent rates of major malformations attributed to some agents were higher than others in the first trimester.
-For example, the apparent rate of major malformations were higher following exposure to cyclophosphamide (18%; 7/39 conceptuses) and 5-fluorouracil (31%; 4/13 conceptuses) compared to interferon alpha (0%; 0/20 conceptuses).
-However, these data are challenging to interpret due to differences in the timing of exposure relate to the period of organogenesis, the small sample size, and the fact that combination therapies employ agents with various mechanisms of action.
-Generally, there were no increased rates of major malformations when comparing the data by classes of agents working via similar mechanisms of action (see Table 76 to Table 81).
+A review of the data by individual chemotherapeutic agent shows that the apparent rates of major malformations attributed to some agents were higher than others in the first trimester.
+For example, the apparent rate of major malformations was higher following exposure to cyclophosphamide (18%, 7/40) conceptuses) and 5-fluorouracil (31%, 4/13 conceptuses) compared to interferon alpha (5%, 1/20 conceptuses).
+However, these data are challenging to interpret because of differences in the timing of exposure in relation to the period of organogenesis, the small sample size, and the fact that combination therapies employ agents with various mechanisms of action.
+Generally, there were no differences in rates of major malformations in comparisons of the data by classes of agents working via similar mechanisms of action (see Table 81 to Table 86).
 Specific combinations of major malformations may be related to exposure to certain agents (e.g., imatinib (Pye et al. 2008, Vandyke et al. 2010)).
-For example, a pattern of cranio-facial and skeletal malformations has been observed in a small number of infants following exposure to cyclophosphamide, methotrexate or cytarabine during the period of organogenesis (Vaux et al. 2003) and are similar to the type of malformations observed in animal studies (Hyoun et al. 2012).
+For example, a pattern of cranio-facial and skeletal malformations has been observed in a small number of infants following exposure to cyclophosphamide, methotrexate, or cytarabine during the period of organogenesis (Vaux et al. 2003) and is similar to the type of malformations observed in animal studies (Hyoun et al. 2012).

-2. Is chemotherapy for treatment of cancer during pregnancy associated with an increased risk of spontaneous abortions or stillbirth?
+1.3.2 Is chemotherapy for treatment of cancer during pregnancy associated with an increased risk of spontaneous abortions or stillbirth?

 The apparent rate of spontaneous abortion (spontaneous fetal loss at <22 weeks of gestation) was 13% (42/327 conceptuses, not including induced abortions or maternal/fetal deaths) following exposure to any cancer chemotherapy during the first trimester.
-This apparent rate was similar to a pooled estimate of spontaneous abortion in healthy women of 13% (95% CI = 10% to 16%) (Wilcox 2010).
+This apparent rate was similar to a pooled estimate of spontaneous abortion in healthy women of 13% (95% confidence interval, 10%-16%) (Wilcox 2010).
 However, the reported information in humans is insufficient to determine whether chemotherapy for treatment of cancer in the first trimester affects early spontaneous fetal loss (also called spontaneous abortion, <22 weeks of gestation).